aptos-labs/developer-docs/docs/tutorials/programmatic-upgradeable-module.md

 If you have placeholder addresses `_` in your `Move.toml` file, run the command here: [Upgrade function payload section](#generate-upgrade-function-payload-with-new-function-added-in-upgraded-module)

-This will create a json file `upgrade.json`, with the args of the `metadata_serialied` and `code`.
+This will create a JSON file `upgrade.json`, with the args of the `metadata_serialied` and `code`.
 Just need to adjust the `function_id` in the json file, change this to:

 `<resource_account>::user_info::upgrade`